 With industry support, more than 1,600 students have attended EnergyVenture camps over the last 11 years.
 Since 2008, Shell Oil Company as the Gold Level Sponsor has provided scholarships for the students to attend the camps at no charge.

 As part of the activities, the students go on a field trip and visit an actual facility that supports the energy industry.

-Clay Tomlinson, Raytheon’s NBL deputy program manager and lead of the program’s commercial industry tasks said, “The NBL is home to a state-of-the-art remotely operated underwater vehicle (ROV), which is used to analyze and prepare operational and test situations prior to working in massive bodies of water.
-Utilized by many Houston oil and gas companies, the pool provides training in a controlled environment and allows engineers and technicians to practice techniques to effectively develop and use tools to complete maintenance and repairs on oil rigs.”
+Clay Tomlinson, Raytheon's Neutral Buoyancy Lab deputy program manager and lead of the program's commercial industry tasks, said, "The lab is home to a state-of-the-art remotely operated underwater vehicle, which is used to analyze and prepare operational and test situations prior to working in massive bodies of water.
+Used by many Houston oil and gas companies, the pool provides training in a controlled environment and allows engineers and technicians to practice techniques to effectively develop and use tools to complete maintenance and repairs on oil rigs."

-“At the NBL, we can even mimic the waves, the situation in which the technicians complete their work at a rig or platform in the Gulf of Mexico,” said Shane Pennington, safety and mission assurance manager at Bastion Technologies, Inc. “The NLB also supports this industry and provides water survival training for offshore oil and gas workers.”
+"At the Neutral Buoyancy Lab, we can even mimic the waves — the situation in which the technicians complete their work at a rig or platform in the Gulf of Mexico," said Shane Pennington, safety and mission assurance manager at Bastion Technologies Inc. "The lab also supports this industry and provides water survival training for offshore oil and gas workers."

 "As the energy capital of the world, there will be jobs to fill in Houston in oil and gas exploration, refining, and in industries that support the energy industry.
 The EnergyVenture camps introduce young people to good-paying jobs and careers right in their backyard," said Linda Drobnich, senior business development manager at San Jacinto College.